-Our goodwill represents the excess of the purchase price over the fair value of the net identifiable assets acquired in business combinations.
+Our goodwill represents the excess of the purchase price over the fair value of the net identifiable assets acquired and liabilities assumed in business combinations.
 The goodwill generated from the business combinations is primarily related to the value placed on the employee workforce and expected synergies.
 Judgment is involved in determining if an indicator or change in circumstances relating to impairment has occurred.
 Such changes may include, among others, a significant decline in expected future cash flows, a significant adverse change in the business climate, and unforeseen competition.
-There was no goodwill impairment for the years presented.